CentauriSoldier/LuaEx/README.md

 <details>
 <summary>View Conventions</summary>

-Variables are prefixed with the following lower-case symbols based on their type/application.
+Variables are prefixed with the following lower-case symbols based on their type/application and appear to be PascalCase *after* the prefix.
+Combined with the prefix, this makes them camelCase.

 *a* |   **array**
 *b*	|	**boolean**